The mortgage landscape has changed a ton over the past several years.

 Even recent homeowners were able to refinance just six months or a year after purchasing their homes, thanks to the precipitous drop in interest rates.

-But that march downward seems to have come to an end, and that means far fewer refinances, and slower prepayment speeds.
+But that march downward seems to have come to an end, and could in fact reverse course, which will equate to slower prepayment speeds and far fewer refinances.

 Most People Keep Their Homes for Six Years